Depending on where you are from, renting, buying or investing in Andorran real estate is probably fairly different to what you’re used to.

 Pricing these properties isn’t very straightforward.
 There’s no public register for what properties have sold for previously, so it’s important to either find an estate agent you can truly trust, or spend a good deal of time evaluating the market.

 Before we get stuck in, I’m writing this post as an individual living in Andorra and nothing more.
 I am not a real estate agent and I don’t know anywhere near as much as those who have been here for a lifetime.
-I am, however, not selling anything, so I hope you’ll find these unbiased notes helpful.
+I am, however, not selling anything, so I hope you’ll find these unbiased notes (from my own personal research) helpful.

 Andorra’s Real Estate Terminology

 If you’re used to detailed, descriptive listings, prepare to be challenged.
 Now granted, my Catalan is terrible and my Spanish is worse, but there’s a good degree of vagary around most real estate listings here.

 You’ll get a mix of Catalan and Spanish listings here (mostly).
 The following words will be your guide:

 Borda: farm house – could be completely unusable, structurally sound but unfinished (often used for drying tobacco), fully restored as a single dwelling, or used to describe a townhouse in the traditional farm house style.

 Duplex: most commonly used to describe a penthouse (atic duplex) that is split over two floors, usually with a living area downstairs and sleeping upstairs.